GCS calls for large-scale projects

 GCS rolling call for proposals for regular projects

-In addition to holding large-scale calls, GCS also supports access to HLRS's systems for smaller-scale (regular) projects requiring less than 100 million core hours per year.
+In addition to holding large-scale calls, GCS also supports access to HLRS's systems for smaller-scale (regular) projects requiring less than the lower limit specified for Large Scale projects per year.
 Applications can be submitted through the GCS-JARDS system at any time of year.
 Please note that in the calculation of the used compute time, the node hours are always multiplied with the available number of cores per node, which means, unused cores will also be charged.

 Annually, HLRS publishes a book on “High-Performance Computing in Science and Engineering”.
 This book includes the latest findings from leading researchers using systems from HLRS.